wuciawe/wuciawe.github.io/_posts/2017-02-13-notes-on-concurrency-in-jvm.md

 accessing threads as soon as the reference to it is visible, and if that state is not going to be changed again, this is sufficient to ensure that any access is safe.
 If an object may be modified after construction, safe publication ensures only the visibility of the as-published state.

+#### what is it

+The Java Language Specification requires the JVM to maintain `within-thread as-if-serial` semantics: as long as the program has the same result as if it were executed in program order in a strictly sequential environment, all these games are permissible.
+Compilers may generate instructions in a different order than the one suggested by the source code, or store variables in registers instead of in memory; processors may execute instructions in parallel or out of order; caches may vary the order in which writes to variables are committed to main memory; and values stored in processor-local caches may not be visible to other processors.

+In a multithreaded environment, the illusion of sequentiality can not be maintained without significant performance cost.
+The JMM specifies the minimal guarantees the JVM must make about when writes to variables become visible to other threads.
+It was designed to balance the need for predictability and ease of program development with the realities of implementing high-performance JVMs on a wide range of popular processor architectures.

+In a shared-memory multiprocessor architecture, each processor has its own cache that is periodically reconciled withmain memory.
+Processor architectures provide varing degrees of cache coherence.
+An architecture's memory model tells programs what guarantees they can expect from the memory system, and specifies the special instructions required (called memory barriers or fences) to get additional memory coordination guarantees required when sharing data.
+Java provides its own memory model, and the JVM deals with the differences between the JMM and the underlying platform's memory model by inserting memory barriers at the appropriate places.

+The Java Memory Model is specified in terms of `action`s, which include reads and writes to variables, locks and unlocks of monitors, and starting and joining with threads.
+The JMM defines a partial ordering called `happens-before` on all actions within the program.
+To guarantee that the thread executing action B can see the results of action A, there must be a `happens-before` relationship between A and B. In the absence of a `happens-before` ordering between two operations, the JVM is free to reorder them as it pleases.

 ### Race